lordbnn/edmotion-pod-task-01/README.md

 #  edMotion Pod Task 01: GitHub Account & Data Analyst Portfolio

-**Welcome to your first EdMotion pod task!** By the end of this task, each pod member will have a professional GitHub presence, a published data analysis project, and a live portfolio site — built from scratch, together.
+**Welcome to your first edMotion pod task!** By the end of this task, each pod member will have a professional GitHub presence, a published data analysis project, and a live portfolio site — built from scratch, together.

 ---